AdobeDocs/commerce-events/src/pages/get-started/custom-event-fields.md

 Attribute | Required | Description
 --- | --- | ---
 `class` | Yes | The fully-qualified class name.
 `priority` | No | An integer indicating the order in which multiple processors are executed.
-The processor with the lowest priority value is executed first.
-If no `priority` values are specified, they are run in the order listed.
+The system executes unprioritized processors first, in the order listed.
+All processors with defined priority values are executed in numerical order, from lowest to highest.

 The following example adds the `order_status`, `order_id`, and `order_details` fields to the `observer.sales_order_save_after` event payload.
 The assigned `priority` values indicate the processors will be execute in the following order: